pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 This is the most common approach.
 The user will use `pyb my_task` which will run the task.

 #### Indirect invocation through a dependency
-When there is a dependency chain between tasks, for example *foo* requires *bar* to run first.
+When there is a dependency chain between tasks, for example if *foo* requires *bar* to run first.
-If the user executes `pyb foo` then this will run *bar* and *foo* in that order.
+If the user executes `pyb foo` this will run *bar* and *foo* in that order.

 #### Indirect invocation through naming
 As we saw before, tasks are identified by their name.
 When there are multiple tasks with the same name, then all those tasks will run.